syncfusion-content/maui-docs/MAUI/Busy-Indicator/Overview.md

 ---
 layout: post
-title: About .NET MAUI Busy Indicator Control | Syncfusion
+title: About .NET MAUI Busy Indicator control | Syncfusion
 description: Learn here all about introduction of Syncfusion .NET MAUI Busy Indicator (SfBusyIndicator) control, its elements and more.
 platform: maui
 control: BusyIndicator